nareshmaharaj-consultant/kubernetes_rbac_real_example/README.md

 ```

 ### Testing the Client and Server

-Connect to the host using the dns utils pod and test the client and server.
+Connect to the host using the dnsutils pod and test the client and server:

 ```bash
 kubectl exec -ti dnsutils -n random-numbers -- sh
 ```

-Test the application and use ctrl-c to exit
+Test the application and use `Ctrl-C` to exit:

 ```bash
 nc random-number-client-service 3216